Secret and Explicit (The Aims and Acts of Zionists)

-Secret and Explicit (Russian title: Тайное и Явное) is a Soviet antisemitic propaganda film released in 1973.
+Secret and Explicit (Russian title: Тайное и Явное) is a Soviet propaganda film released in 1973.
 The film reused footage from Der Ewige Jude (The Eternal Jew), a 1940 antisemitic Nazi propaganda film.

 Plot

 The film begins at a demonstration in at the Soviet Embassy in London.
 A voice-over claims the footage shows a "petty Zionist agent ... recruited and paid 5 pounds to each of the demonstrators from the Zionist treasury."
 In reality, the footage is of a 1972 demonstration in front of the embassy on behalf of the pregnant Lyudmila Prussakova, whose petition to emigrate to Israel had been repeatedly denied.
 The demonstration, organized by British actresses Hayley Mills and Barbara Oberman, was triggered by the Bernard Levin's Times column, which reported on Prussakova's state.

 The film reflected the anti-Zionist ideology prevalent in Soviet propaganda.
 In particular, the film accuses Zionism of cooperation with Nazi Germany during the Holocaust and on the killing of the indigenous peoples in the Soviet Union.

 In the film, Zionist organizations are subversive, their activities directed against the Soviet Union and other countries.
 The film also reflects the antisemitic canard about the "Zionist" owners of multinational corporations.